If you have visited Veazie.org recently, please REFRESH this page to ensure you have the latest update for this page

 Family of Benjamin VEAZIE and Polly DARLING

 Married800 1810~ (guess)4475 at prob New York4475.
-Hillman800 has, without reference, that Benjamin's wife was "Polly," and they were married after 1820, but before 1827.
+Hillman800 has Benjamin's wife as "Polly," and they were married after 1820, but before 1827.
 Hillman's description of the marriage date may be based on the 1840 census for Parma, NY, in which Benjamin Veazie has listed in his household 1 female, 10 to 15 years of age.
 However, Polly Veazie, listed as "mother in law," resided in 1855 in the household of Milo N Smith and his wife Caroline M. That census lists Caroline as born ~1811 in Ontario Co., NY.
 The date and location of the marriage of Benjamin and Polly is based on that information.

 Polly Veazie submitted an affidavit4508 in 1865 for the distribution of the estate of Joseph Veazie, Benjamin's first cousin, who died unmarried, without living siblings, and without a will.
 Polly's affidavit stated she was the wife of Benjamin Veazie, deceased in 1844, described Benjamin's relationship to Joseph, and named the children of Benjamin and Polly: Caroline (married to Milo N Smith), Henry, and Martha.
 Polly resided with her daughter Caroline, and her son-in-law Milo N Smith, from 1850 to 1860, in Newfane, NY.